Residentley/assessments/react-native/README.md

 - Satoshi Font Family - [Download Link](https://www.cdnfonts.com/satoshi.font)

 ## Submission
-- Submit your completed assessment by pushing your code to a public repository and share the link on Whatsapp.
+- Submit your completed assessment by pushing your code to a public repository.
+- Send your repository link to ```richard@residentley.com```.
-- Due to the urgency of the role, submissions received beyond the specified deadline of 3 days will not be accepted.
+- Note: Due to the urgency of the role, submissions received beyond the specified deadline of 3 days will not be accepted.

 <br />
 GoodLuck